Nigerian literature: Nigerian literature in the Igbo language

 The Igbo have made a rather minor contribution to Nigerian literature.
 The first short novel in Igbo was written by Pita (Peter) Nwana in 1933 (Omenuko, 1935).
 It is a historical narrative about a poor boy who rises to become a wealthy trader and paramount chief, but sells his apprentices as slaves to compensate himself for losses of goods suffered, and still becomes impoverished.
 Initially, efforts to promote literature in Igbo remained largely unsuccessful for a long time, especially since Chinua Achebe achieved his major book success in English with Things Fall Apart in 1958.
 Achebe also refused to use standard Igbo.
 It was not until the 1970s that some novelists emerged, such as Tony Ubesie, who died young in 1993.

-Nigerian literature in the Hausa language

-The Hausa of northern Nigeria, Niger and Chad have been shaped more by Islam than by Western influences.
+Literature of Northern Nigeria

 Northern Nigerian written literature can be divided into 4 main periods.
 The first is the 14 Kingdoms Period (10th-19th century), the second is the Sokoto period (19th-20th century), the third is the Colonial Period (20th century), and the fourth is the Post-Independence period (20th century to present).

-The Fourteen Kingdoms

-This period had many authors who produced books that dealt with theology, history, biography, mathematics, language, writing, documentaries, geography, astronomy, diplomacy and poetry.
+During the 14 Kingdoms (until 1804) many authors produced books that dealt with theology, history, biography, mathematics, language, writing, documentaries, geography, astronomy, diplomacy and poetry.